← Back to Blog

 This is where AI changes the equation.
 When a tool records the full meeting, the complete record already exists as a transcript.
 The AI then generates a structured summary on top of that transcript.
 You get both the raw record and the processed output without anyone spending extra time on documentation.

-The transcript serves as the "meeting notes" — a searchable, complete record of what was said.
+The meeting transcription serves as the "meeting notes" — a searchable, complete record of what was said.
 The summary serves as the communication layer — the document people actually read and act on.
 If someone has a question about why a specific decision was made, they can dive into the transcript.
 For daily use, the summary handles everything.

 This dual-layer approach is what replaces the traditional choice between taking detailed notes and writing useful summaries.
 You don't have to pick one — the AI produces both from the same recording.